Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

 *	Connect your AKS on Azure Stack HCI cluster to Azure Via Azure Arc
 *	Install AzureML training and inferencing extentions on your AKS on Azure Stack HCI cluster
-*	Attach your Azure Arc-enabled AKS on Azure Stack HCI's vluster to your Azure Machine Learning Workspace as a Compute Target
+*	Attach your Azure Arc-enabled AKS on Azure Stack HCI's cluster to your Azure Machine Learning Workspace as a Compute Target

 ## Prerequisites